 We used a little pitcher filter, but I could tell that it was doing very little.
 It was like putting a brillo pad on top of my water glass and crossing my fingers that it would remove some amount of impurities.

 Everyone knows that city water is treated with chemicals that remove parasites, but did you know that many survive and make it into our faucets?
 And then what we don't often think about is how we are then drinking those same purifying chemicals.

 Tap water is contaminated with heavy metals like mercury, lead, and arsenic.
 Pesticides and herbicides run off from farms upstream of the water supply.
 People throw medicines like antibiotics, hormones, and the prescription (and non-prescription!) drugs down the drain.
 Two more controversial added treatments are chlorine and fluoride, which are chemicals we don’t need that can destroy our health.

 We assume that our cities are providing us with clean, safe drinking water, but studies show that this is often not the case.
+Even with well water, it's often contaminated by runoff from nearby farms.
 If you’re interested in checking out your everyday water supply, you can contact your water provider to find out the most recent test results.

 The reason I chose Berkey is because they are the best.
 It filters out more pollutants than any other filter on the market that I’ve found.

 A lot of health conscious people opt for reverse osmosis water purification systems because they filter out impurities, but the problem is that they also purify out all the beneficial minerals from the water.

 Two of the most important minerals that reverse osmosis removes are calcium and magnesium, essential nutrients that vegans are often hounded over to consume.
 Water purified through reverse osmosis has 92-99% less calcium and magnesium than regular water.
 When you drink water with so few minerals, your body leeches calcium and magnesium, so that just a few months of drinking RO water can create a severe deficiency.
 Um, no thanks!